-DbSchema is built for document and NoSQL structure exploration with visual relationships and team docs.
-Keep an offline model in Git, collaborate across teams, and publish documentation that developers, analysts, and stakeholders can navigate in minutes.
+The workflow is designed for document and NoSQL structure exploration with visual relationships and team docs — keep an offline model in Git, collaborate across teams, and publish documentation that developers, analysts, and stakeholders can navigate in minutes.

 Get to your first MongoDB schema diagram in minutes.
 No account, no credit card.